iotaledger/rosetta-iota/docs/README.md

 # Documentation Area
-Everything related to the IOTA Wallet library.
+Everything related to the IOTA Rosetta API Implementation.

+See a rendered version of the documentation on [https://rosetta-api.docs.iota.org](https://rosetta-api.docs.iota.org)

 ## Run locally
 You can run a local server to run the documentation page.